google/knative-gcp/docs/install/dataplane-service-account.md

-  After running the script, you will have a Kubernetes Service Account `example-ksa` in namespace `example` which is bound to the Google Cloud Service Account `cre-dataplane` (you just created it in the last step).
+  After running the script, you will have a Kubernetes Service Account `example-ksa` in namespace `example` which is bound to the Google Cloud Service Account `events-sources-gsa` (you just created it in the last step).
   Remember to put this Kubernetes Service Account name as the `spec.serviceAccountName` when you create resources in the [example](https://github.com/google/knative-gcp/tree/master/docs/examples).